Crockpot Boneless Turkey Breast

-The best Crockpot Turkey Breast Recipe that is SO easy!
-Learn how to cook a turkey breast in the crock pot!
-Perfect for Thanksgiving.
+The BEST Crockpot Boneless Turkey Breast.
+Learn how to cook a turkey breast in the crockpot that is juicy, delicious, and simple to make!

-This recipe is such a game-changer for your meal because it opens up your oven for all those delicious sides and gives you the juiciest turkey meat!
+This crockpot turkey breast recipe is such a game-changer for your meal because it opens up your oven for all those delicious sides and gives you the juiciest turkey meat!

 There are so many reasons to cook your turkey in your crock pot.
 Here are a few of them:

-- Perfect for Small Gathering – If you have a small family or just are celebrating a small Friendsgiving, this recipe is perfect for 4 people.
+• Perfect for Small Gathering – If you have a small family or just are celebrating a small Friendsgiving, this recipe is perfect for 4 people.
 You can also scale it to serve more if you need it to though.
+If you want a roasted bird, try Herb Butter Turkey or Turkey Tenderloin.

 To make this slow cooker turkey breast you will need: